truongm93/uc3b/README.md

 ## stuff to fix
 1. Add private endpoint for all services
-2. Change webapp from windows to linux
+2. Change webapp from windows to linux + extra config required (some kind of auth?) to make openai use deployed webapp.
 3. Debug issue adding data source with system assigned identity with openai

 ## Install Terraform